novalagung/howto/docs/terraform-aws-ec2-internet-gateway-ssh.md

 ### 1.2.
 Individual AWS IAM user

 Prepare a new individual IAM user with programmatic access key enabled and have access to EC2 management.
 We will use the `access_key` and `secret_key` on this tutorial.
-If you haven't created the IAM user, then follow the guide on [How to Create IAM User Access Credentials in AWS](aws-create-iam-user-access-credentials.md).

 ### 1.3. `ssh-keygen` and `ssh` commands